mikkiRT/Computer_Vision/pneumonia_detection/README.md

 <br />model_builder.py - a file to create a PyTorch ResNet101 model.
 <br />train.py - a file to leverage all other files and train a target PyTorch model.
 <br />utils.py - a file dedicated to helpful utility functions.

+Guideline to use application:
+<br />1.
+Specify data in config file
+<br />2.
+Start training with train.py
+<br />3.
+Check result model with src/prediction.py